-Symmetric or frontal deflations normally reopen immediately by themselves without pilot's input.
+Symmetric or frontal deflations normally reopen immediately by themselves without pilot input.
 The glider will then regain its airspeed accompanied by a small surge forwards.
 To actively control this event, apply both brakes slightly when the collapse occurs and then instantly release the brakes to let the glider fly.

-Be prepared to compensate for the glider's slight surge forward while returning to normal flying.
+Be prepared to compensate for a slight surge forward while the glider regains normal flying speed.